 The Baer Foundation and the Center for Reintegration partner to offer a scholarship covering all or part of an education, ranging from GED to Ph.D., for persons currently receiving medical treatment for schizophrenia, schizoaffective disorder or bipolar disorder.

 Applicants must complete an application package that include a form, an essay and recommendations.

 The Hydrocephalus Association’s Scholarship Program provides financial assistance to capable and promising young adults living with hydrocephalus.

 The Hydrocephalus Association offers 11 scholarships to young adults.
 Though each scholarship varies in requirements, they all share the same basic criteria and funding amount.

 Applicants must have hydrocephalus and be 17 years of age or older, and scholarship funds must be used for educational purposes.
 Applicants must submit a complete scholarship application and one letter of recommendation from a nonrelative.

 Scholarships are nonrenewable, but applicants can reapply if they were not selected in a previous year.

 There are four different types of federal student aid: grants, scholarships, loans and work-study programs.

-- Grants are funds for education that do not have to be repaid.
+- Grants: Grants are funds for education that do not have to be repaid.
 They are often offered by the state or federal government.